JamesMGreene/gh-cover-letter/README.md

 faster".<sup>\[[2][gh/about]\]</sup>

-GitHub has really helped me take my development skills and open source life to the next level, and now I would like to return the favor: I want to come work for GitHub and do my part to keep it the best code host around.
+GitHub has really helped me take my development skills and open source life to the next level, and now I would like to return the favor:

- 1. I love GitHub as a product, and I especially like these things about it
- 2. Some other things can be fixed
+**I want to work for GitHub, and I will do my best to ensure we continue to push the envelope!**

+As amazing as GitHub already is, I am confident that I can help us achieve even more!
+I already have [many new feature ideas, as well as a few bugs to fix][cover-letter/github-todo].

+_**Still raw:**_
- 3. I really want to fix them and I am passionate about what I do
+ - I really want to fix them and I am passionate about what I do.

-GitHub helps people build amazing software together.<sup>\[[2][gh/about]\]</sup>
+ - GitHub helps people build amazing software together.<sup>\[[2][gh/about]\]</sup>

-In my opinion, GitHub has established itself as the currently uncontested "King of Code Hosts".
+ - In my opinion, GitHub has established itself as the currently uncontested "King of Code Hosts".

-With the collaborative features of GitHub, it has never been easier for individuals and teams to write better code, faster.
+ - I love GitHub.

-Come help us make collaboration even better.
-At GitHub we build the tools that make collaborating and writing software easier.
+ - Come help us make collaboration even better.
+At GitHub we build the tools that make collaborating and writing software easier. <sup>\[[3][gh/jobs]\]</sup>
-<sup>\[[3][gh/jobs]\]</sup>

-**Regarding GITHUB-TODO.md:**
+ - Regarding GITHUB-TODO.md:
     > **@JamesMGreene**: I just keep adding to it [the GITHUB-TODO.md list].
 Ironically, I came up with a handful of
     > them while experiencing trouble working on this repo, LOL.
     > **@jonrohan**: It only gets worse (not in a bad way) when you work here... you see so much and want to fix it all!
     > With 100% freedom, and 100% passion, it's hard to confine yourself.
     > **@JamesMGreene**: Totally understand!

 **Notes:**
- 1. Intro + top skills I bring to the table
- 2. Elaborate on the skills I bring to the employer
+ - Elaborate on the skills I bring to the employer
- 3. ...
- 4. ...
- 5. Provide additional contact information?
-Confidently request an interview.

 ---